Sandracer 500GT: $450K dune bashing supercar

 Story highlights

-- The Sandracer 500GT has 525 bhp and a top speed of 143 mph.
+- The Sandracer 500GT has 525 bhp and a top speed of 143 mph

-- Zarooq Motors claims to be Dubai's first supercar manufacturer.
+- Zarooq Motors claims to be Dubai's first supercar manufacturer

 (CNN)Zarooq is the Arabic name for the fastest snake in the desert.
 It's also the manufacturer of a new off-road supercar from Dubai -- the first of its kind from the Emirates.